coldbox-modules/cbsecurity/readme.md

         firewall : {
 			// Module Relocation when an invalid access is detected, instead of each rule declaring one.
 			"invalidAuthenticationEvent"    : "mod1:secure.index",
-			// Default Authentication Action: override or redirect when a user has not logged in "defaultAuthenticationAction"   : "override",
+			// Default Authentication Action: override or redirect or block when a user has not logged in "defaultAuthenticationAction"   : "override",
 			// Module override event when an invalid access is detected, instead of each rule declaring one.
 			"invalidAuthorizationEvent"     : "mod1:secure.auth",
-			// Default Authorization Action: override or redirect when a user does not have enough permissions to access something "defaultAuthorizationAction"    : "override",
+			// Default Authorization Action: override or redirect or block when a user does not have enough permissions to access something
+			"defaultAuthorizationAction"    : "override",
 			// Custom validator for the module.
 			"validator"                     : "JwtAuthValidator@cbsecurity"